 Jennen has been involved in training her own dogs and an assistant in other classes for many years.
 When our new Green Meadows location opened, she decided to take over as the head training and lead classes on her own.
 She is certified through the Certification Council of Professional Dog Trainers.
-She also currently has certifications in Fear Free Shelters which covers the best ways to work with pets in a fear free manner.
-She has a certification in Empowerment and Handling Skills which includes safety and handling, canine communication, recognizing fear/stress/anxiety and defensive handling.
+She is a member of the Pet Professional Guild, Association of Professional Dog Trainers, and International Association of Animal Behavior Consultants.
+She is Fear Free Certified, an approved AKC evaluator, and a Dog Bite Prevention Educator through the Doggone Safe Program.
+She has completed courses in Empowerment and Handling Skills which includes safety and handling, canine communication, recognizing fear/stress/anxiety and defensive handling.
 She also is dog/cat CPR/first aid certified.
-She is also an AKC evaluator.

 In May 2021, Jennen graduated with a Masters degree in Public Health through the University of Missouri choosing to go with the veterinary path.
 Her goal is to work with the community through workshops and low cost training to help keep dogs in homes and out of shelters, saving more animals in the long run.
 She has created a few programs that work with both kids and adults to help them learn how to read their body language and the situation to reduce the chance of dog bites.

 She has loved starting the training program here at Lizzi & Rocco’s.
 It has been very fun and educational for both her and the students in her class.
 She looks forward to continuing to work with dogs and train them to be the best pets they can be.